 It’s hard to say that 2018 treated Brazil worse than any other year.
 From military dictatorship to technically-democratic coups, the country has seen its fair share of wild and controversial politics.
-What makes the recent Brazilian election cycle stand out are the uncanny parallels with the 2016 American elections—in particular, the elected candidates and the protests against them.
+What makes the recent Brazilian election cycle stand out are the uncanny parallels with the 2016 American elections.
+In particular, the elected candidates and the protests against them.

-In fact, the newly inaugurated president, Jair Bolsonaro, was dubbed “Tropical Trump” long before he took office.
+In fact, newly-inaugurated Brazilian president Jair Bolsonaro was dubbed “Tropical Trump” long before he took office.
 The similarities are seemingly countless: inflammatory comments about women and minorities, campaign promises to “drain the swamp”, disregarding the environment for the sake of development, and the list goes on.
 Bolsonaro’s comments rival that of Trump, in both audacity and ignorance.
 In his most infamous comment, directed at colleague Maria do Rosário, he stated that she is “not worth” being sexually assaulted.
-This verbal attack occurred not in a locker room, but in parliament.Both Bolsonaro and Trump have ignited the fury of women worldwide.
-Click To Tweet
+This verbal attack occurred not in a locker room, but in parliament.

 Thankfully, another similarity is that both men ignited the fury of women worldwide.
 On September 29 of 2018, Brazilian women took to the streets declaring #Elenao (#Nothim) in protest of Bolsonaro’s candidacy.
 Women organized protests in 114 cities, both in and outside of Brazil.
 While it did not reach the numeral success of the Women’s March, which is the largest protest in American history, the #Elenao movement signaled a significant rise of pro-woman consciousness.
 According to the BBC, it is the largest protest held by women in Brazilian history and one of the largest protests against a single candidate.

 Unfortunately, the protests did not prevent Brazil from joining the list of countries swept up by political polarization and the conservative wave.
 Bolsonaro was sworn in as president on January 1st, 2019.
 Now, the question becomes how Brazilians will respond.
 Institutions like SESC (Social Service of Commerce), are providing platforms for women and feminists from all over the globe to discuss the position of the modern woman in today’s international political climate.
-The Tempest sat down with three Brazilian feminists at the event “Nós Tantos Outras” to discuss the new administration and the future of feminism.Three-in-one author, sex worker, and activist powerhouse Monique Prado knows just how dangerous Bolsanaro's presidency is for minorities.
-Click To Tweet
+The Tempest sat down with three Brazilian feminists at the event “Nós Tantos Outras” to discuss the new administration and the future of feminism.

-“We’re stepping on completely uncharted territory,” says author, sex worker and activist, Monique Prado.
+“We’re stepping on completely uncharted territory,” warns author, sex worker and activist, Monique Prado.
 She explains that this “violently conservative” administration could threaten a number of laws and institutions that protect vulnerable groups.
-Because Bolsonaro’s campaign was fueled by the active belittlement of women, LGBTQ, black, immigrant and poor populations, there is a very real fear that many of the gains made in the last two decades will be reversed.
+Because the active belittlement of women, LGBTQ, black, immigrant and poor populations fueled Bolsonaro’s campaign, there is a very real fear that many of the gains made in the last two decades will be reversed.
 Marriage equality, the Landless Workers Movement, and police violence prevention are just a few issues on the proverbial chopping block.
 The problem, according to Prado, is that “we cannot predict with the least bit of certainty what lies ahead.”
-Bolsonaro is known to backtrack on proposed ideas, and it is difficult to anticipate where his administration will follow through.Executive Editor at Marie Claire Brazil Adriana Ferreira Silva is excited to be a part of the intersectional movement uniting women across social, political and, national boundaries.
-Click To Tweet
+Bolsonaro is known to backtrack on proposed ideas, and it is difficult to anticipate where his administration will follow through.

 This may be harder said than done, points out singer-songwriter Luedji Luna.
 In Brazil’s case, just looking at a map of the election results shows a startling regional divide.
 The north and northeast overwhelmingly voted for leftist candidate Fernando Haddad, whereas the south, southeast, and central-west favored Bolsonaro.